 Along with repeat visits to Lick, Crotty met on campus with faculty involved in observational and theoretical astrophysics to discuss their work.
 He visited the Lick Shops on campus where telescopes are designed, optics fabricated, and instruments built, toured the Center for Adaptive Optics where the next generation of AO technologies is being pioneered, and spoke with art classes.
 Crotty also helped plan and present an intensive, two-day art-and-astronomy workshop for undergraduate art and science students at Lick Observatory in May, and participated in a stargazing night with the student astronomy club and the Santa Cruz city astronomy club.

 The result of Crotty’s time at Lick and on campus is a new installation based loosely on current theories about development of the universe from just after the Big Bang to the present.
 Crotty’s new piece takes the form of an immersive, walk-in environment that includes drawing, sculpture, and fabric scrims coated with bio-resin.
-It will be on view for the first time at the ICA, together with a group of Crotty’s earlier work, selected by the artist to relate to areas of the cosmos studied historically at Lick.
+It was on view for the first time at the ICA, together with a group of Crotty’s earlier work, selected by the artist to relate to areas of the cosmos studied historically at Lick.

 The archival portion of the exhibition draws on Lick’s exceptional collection of historical materials from the dawn of astrophysics in the late 19th-century, when the observatory began operation as part of the University of California.
 Its history spans the transition from an astronomy based on direct observation, measuring and drawing at the eyepiece, to today’s computer-based, digitized, robotic science, unimaginable a century ago.